ad-repo/daily-workspace/README.md

 ## 🧪 Testing & CI

-Track the Thing has comprehensive test coverage with **558 tests** across all layers, organized in a top-level `tests/` directory:
+Track the Thing has comprehensive test coverage with **558 tests** across all layers:

 ### Test Suite Structure
 ```